Auditor general's closer look at contaminated sites uncovers even more problems | CBC News

 Spicer has made four recommendations aimed at improving the situation, including:

-- Cabinet assign responsibility to an oversight body to implement a consistent, coordinated approach for assessing and managing contaminated sites that the province is responsible for.
+- Cabinet assign responsibility to an oversight body to implement a consistent, co-ordinated approach for assessing and managing contaminated sites that the province is responsible for.

 - The province should should complete an inventory of known and potentially contaminated sites.